yifanwu0909/Interview-Prep/SQL_Questions.md

 [Back to TOC](#SQL-Questions)

-## What is the difference between MySQL and PostgreSQL?
-How about between PL/SQL and SQL?
+## What is the difference between Mysql and Postgresql?
+How about between pl sql and sql?

 SQL has a few versions, each carrying specific characteristics.